Criteria for CM Mandatory Credits

 The AICP Ethics Case of the Year

 The AICP Ethics Case of the Year is a presentation created each year by the AICP Ethics Committee and the AICP Ethics Officer.
-Each year's case is a series of ethical scenarios based on real-life planning issues from the past year.
+Each year's case is a series of ethical scenarios based on real-life planning issues from the past year including advisory opinions and complaints.
 Names and locations are changed but the substance of the cases is not.
 The Ethics Committee will ensure that each year at least one scenario will be focused on the ethics of equity and social justice.
 The Case of the Year normally debuts at the National Planning Conference, after which time it is available for presentation at chapter and section conferences throughout the year.
 The Case of the Year includes all of the information necessary to ensure that the presentation meets the requirements for the mandatory Ethics CM.

 Examples of Topics

 The Ethics session can focus on a specific topic of the AICP Code of Ethics if the required elements (see above) are included.
 Topic examples include:

 - Ethics of social justice and racial equity